Section A: Switching from the Graduate Visa to Skilled Worker Visa

 You’ll also be liable to pay an Immigration Skills Charge — set at £364 for the first 12 months and £182 for each additional 6 months as a small or charitable employer, or £1000 and £500 respectively for a medium or large employer.
 There is also a fee of £525 for each certificate of sponsorship you assign to a Skilled Worker visa holder.

 For the applicant, the costs comprise the visa application fee, ranging from £590 to £1,751, depending on the length of visa and if their job is on the Immigration Salary List.
-The application may also have to pay the Immigration Healthcare Surcharge for each year of leave granted, at a rate of £1,035 per applicant per year.
+Most applicants also have to pay the Immigration Healthcare Surcharge for each year of leave granted, at a rate of £1,035 per applicant per year.
+This is payable in full and upfront, before the visa application will; be processed.

 Most applicants under this route will also have to pay the Immigration Health Surcharge (IHS) to gain access to the UK’s National Health Service.
 This costs £1,035 per year of leave, and is payable in full when making the visa application.
 For example, for a 3-year Skilled Worker visa, the immigration health surcharge will be payable at £3,105.